 Recently, Network Appliance Inc., announced its foray into the small and midsized business (SMB) market with the introduction of its StoreVault line.
-The S500 is a skinnied-down version of
+The S500 is a skinnied-down version of its enterprise-class Filer products, offering a base sticker price of about $5,000.
+Sunnyvale expects, based on extensive "focus group" consultations, to sell a boatload of them.

 In case you haven't noticed, the path to the SMB market is one that a lot of enterprise iron makers have been treading of late.
 The reason is simple: In recent years, large companies have cut back on IT hardware spending -- of which storage gear is the largest component.
 Meanwhile, SMBs (or SMEs, depending on whose acronym you prefer) have increased spending at a rate of 47% year over year for the last few years.
 In theory, you can make just as much money selling a lot of lower-priced gear as you can selling a few overpriced big iron arrays.